apnadkarni/blt/doc/tree.rst

 *treeName* **findchild** *node* *label*
   Searches for a child node with the label *label* in the parent *node*.
-  The id of the child node is returned if found.
+  The ID of the child node is returned if found.
 Otherwise "-1" is returned.

 *treeName* **firstchild** *node*
-  Returns the id of the first child in the *node*'s list of subtrees.
+  Returns the ID of the first child in the *node*'s list of subtrees.
 If *node* is a leaf (has no children), then "-1" is returned.

 *treeName* **get** *node* ?\ *fieldName*\ ? ?\ *defaultValue*\ ?
   Returns a list of key-value pairs of data for the node.
-If *fieldName* is present, then onlyx the value for that particular data field is returned.
+If *fieldName* is present, then only the value for that particular data field is returned.
 It's normally an error if *node* does not contain the data field *fieldName*.
 But if you provide a *defaultValue* argument, this value is returned instead (*node* will still not contain *fieldName*).